RascalTwo/CodewarScripts/docs/README.md

 USER_NAME=Your Username
 ```

-> There exists a `.env.example` you can use as a template for your own `.env` file, which will read environment variables from automatically.
+> There exists a `.env.example` you can use as a template for your own `.env` file, which the program will read environment variables from automatically.

 ## Scripts